Get in Touch

 Problematic filling example → design revision → re-simulation

-Objective: Understanding the root causes of shrinkage and feeding insufficiency.
+Objective: Understand the root causes of shrinkage and feeding insufficiency.

 • Feeder-part relationship